minbiocabanon/RoboMowTrack/README.md

 The device check if GPS position is inside an round area centered on an custom coordinates.
 When device is outside this area, an SMS alert is sent to your phone.
+SMS will contain an url to googlemap with the actual GPS position.
 Area coordinates, radius and phone number is configurable by SMS.

 ##Analog inputs